Why alcohol and other drug treatments are priority services

 - recorded 13,658 offences for drug possession in 2020, according to the Crime Statistics Agency Victoria in 2021.

 How can we help?

 People with problematic AOD use, and those closest to them, experience a range of related health and social issues.

 We focus on commissioning AOD services that prioritise populations of need, in locations of need.
-These locations include, but are not limited to, the local government areas of:
+These locations include:

 - Aboriginal and Torres Strait Islander communities

-- culturally and linguistically diverse communities (migrants, refugees, asylum seekers)
+- culturally and linguistically diverse communities, including migrants, refugees, and asylum seekers

 - young people